What are the stock market secrets?

-This stock market secret of “keeping the winning stocks and getting away with the losing stocks” will pay a vital role in you becoming the successful stock market investor.
+This stock market secret of “keeping the winning stocks and getting away with the losing stocks” will play a vital role in you becoming a successful stock market investor.

-- Non-acceptance: Not able to accept the fact that we have made a wrong investment decision and the inability to accept the loss make us retain and continue the loss-making investments.
+- Non-acceptance: Not being to accept the fact that we have made a wrong investment decision and the inability to accept the loss make us retain and continue the loss-making investments.

-- Pride and Impatience: To showcase our pride of achieving, we may tend to sell the profit making shares.
+- Pride and Impatience: To showcase our pride in achieving, we may tend to sell profit-making shares.
 If we could patiently wait longer, we can make huge profits.